itsahmedmohamedamin/Marketing-Analytics-What-Drives-Ad-Performance/README.md

 # Marketing Analytics: What Drives Ad Performance
-## Below is a detailed Data Analysis for Ad Campaign Performace and after that, there is a ML Model that predict if the person will convert or not based on the data in the Data set.
-The model is done by two ways, the first one is done by Logistic Regression and it gives 89.16% accuracy, the second one is done by MLP Neural Network (Multilayer Perceptron) and it gives 87.9% accuracy.
+## Enclosed is a comprehensive analysis of advertising campaign effectiveness, followed by a ML model that estimates the likelihood of conversion based on dataset parameters.
+The ML model was conducted using two methods: the first employed Logistic Regression, yielding an accuracy of 89.16%, and the second utilized a Multilayer Perceptron (MLP) Neural Network, achieving an accuracy of 87.9%.

 1- **Visualize how the output variable (converted) changes with different incomes**